Colleen-L/poetry_101/README.md

 # Poetry_101
 ## Description
 The following is a search engine utilizing TF-IDF for searching poems in a poetry collection, _Poems Teachers Ask For_ produced by Charles Aldarondo and the Online Distributed Proofreading Team, that was found on Project Gutenberg.
-The search engine utilizes TF-IDF on the processed tokens, cosine similarity, and k-means clustering.
+The search engine utilizes TF-IDF, cosine similarity, and k-means clustering on the processed tokens.

 _Note_: Stemmed tokens are used for the cosine similarity search engine; lemmatized tokens are used for k-means clustering